49 years ago - Lex Luthor is born the son of Lionel Luthor, wealthy industrialist.

 4 years ago - 45-year-old Lex's clone rapidly ages.
 He stages his own return, claiming Cadmus was holding him.
 Has Mercy Graves brought out of her coma and gives her a weaponized cybornetic arm.
 He rebuilds Metropolis after the attack by Doomsday, using this as the platform for his presidential campaign.
 He wins the election and is elected president.

 3 years ago - 46-year-old Lex uses experimental technology to redirect an earthquake to hit Gotham and cuts it off from relief so that he can declare it a national disaster zone and repair it, strengthening his presidential platform.
 He secretly forms the Injustice Gang to battle the Watchtower, using a second team to nearly defeat them.

 2 years ago - 47-year-old Lex attempts to frame Bruce Wayne for murder in retaliation for his speaking out against his response to Gotham.
 He hires David Cain to kill him, but Cain retreats when he is defeated by Cassandra Cain.
 He diverts a meteor to nearly strike the planet, framing Superman.
-He is exposed by Superman and Batman, and attacks them with his battlesuit, losing the presidency.
+He is exposed by Superman and Batman with the help of the global-monitering of Winslow Schott, and attacks them with his battlesuit, losing the presidency.

 1 year ago - 48-year-old Lex is exonerated in court.
 He retakes control of Lexcorp with diminished resources.
 Mercy Graves rejoins him.
 He is invited to join Gorilla Grodd's Legion of Doom, but declines.